 The 1990s was a decade of change for HACP, with a major internal reorganization of the authority.
 The Maintenance Department changed to a zone system of operations, and instituted the use of sophisticated computer technology that significantly improved resident services.
 The Occupancy Department instituted a Home Selection program giving applicants freedom of choice, marking the first time any public housing authority had enabled applicants to choose where they wanted to live.

 HACP renovated and demolished many of its older communities.
 Ten of Bidwell's row homes and fifteen of Manchester's Scattered Site row homes were demolished to make way for new town homes.
 Allequippa Terrace and Bedford Dwellings underwent an aggressive reconfiguration and redesign, including the addition of resident programs and job opportunities services.

 The changes haven't stopped there.
-With new executive management, HACP has been reinvigorated and is moving rapidly to realize its vision of being the highest quality provider of affordable housing in the City of Pittsburgh.
+HACP continues to move rapidly toward realizing its vision of being the highest quality provider of affordable housing in the City of Pittsburgh.
 We invite you to visit our web site often to experience the exciting transformation taking place at the Housing Authority of the City of Pittsburgh.